honeycombio/refinery/tools/convert/config.md

 If true, only traffic using the keys listed in APIKeys is accepted.
 Events arriving with API keys not in the ReceiveKeys list will be rejected with an HTTP 401 error.
+If false, all traffic is accepted and ReceiveKeys is ignored.
+Must be specified if APIKeys is specified.

 Eligible for live reload.